polytomic/athenadriver/ASSUME_ROLE.md

 1. **Use External IDs** - Always use external IDs for cross-account access to prevent the "confused deputy" problem
 2. **Session Names** - Use descriptive session names to help with auditing and CloudTrail logs
+3. **Session Tags** - Use session tags for ABAC to enforce fine-grained access control based on user attributes
-3. **Least Privilege** - Configure assumed roles with minimal required permissions
+4. **Least Privilege** - Configure assumed roles with minimal required permissions
-4. **Credential Management** - Never hardcode credentials; use environment variables or AWS credential providers
+5. **Credential Management** - Never hardcode credentials; use environment variables or AWS credential providers
-5. **Session Duration** - The AWS SDK automatically handles credential refresh for long-running applications
+6. **Session Duration** - The AWS SDK automatically handles credential refresh for long-running applications
+7. **Tag Validation** - Validate session tags to ensure they contain only allowed characters and values

 ## Troubleshooting